 From the Harvard Health article, “A recent study reported on how people felt after performing or observing kind acts every day for seven days.
 Participants were randomly assigned to carry out at least one more kind act than usual for someone close to them, an acquaintance or stranger, or themselves, or to try to actively observe kind acts.
 Happiness was measured before and after the seven days of kindness.
 The researchers found that being kind to ourselves or to anyone else—yes, even a stranger—or actively observing kindness around us boosted happiness.”

-These findings continue to suggest that acts of kindness can have a huge impact on our lives and the lives of people around us.
+These findings continue to suggest that acts of kindness can have a huge impact on our lives and the lives of people around us and show us the importance of gift giving.
 Since self-kindness was identified as one of the possible barriers to expressing kindness to others, it may interest you to know that I’ve written extensively on self-kindness, self-empathy, and the power of self-forgiveness.
 By incorporating simple, mindful techniques into your routines, and forgiving yourself when adversity takes its toll, you can overcome just about anything.